Linus Sebastian: Career

 Sebastian worked for the Canadian online computer store NCIX in various roles, including as a sales representative and product manager.
 He was asked to be the host for its technology YouTube channel, NCIX Tech Tips, which was created to help demonstrate products.
 Sebastian was assisted by an unidentified cameraperson and editor, and worked with limited resources, shooting videos with a camera borrowed from the son of the company's president.
 The first NCIX Tech Tips video hosted by Sebastian was uploaded on 24 July 2007.

 Due to high production costs, rising brand partner demands, and relatively low viewership of NCIX Tech Tips, Sebastian was instructed to create the Linus Tech Tips channel; this would allow Sebastian to produce content more rapidly, initially at a lower production value kept distinct from the NCIX brand.
-He described TigerDirect and Newegg as competitors.
+He described TigerDirect and eventually Newegg as competitors.
 Linus Tech Tips was created on November 24, 2008 and the first video for the channel was uploaded the following day.

 Seeing the opportunity in online content creation, Sebastian eventually left NCIX and founded Linus Media Group (LMG) following a dispute regarding company management.
 He negotiated an agreement in which he could keep Linus Tech Tips as a property of LMG for $1, as long as he signed a long-term agreement to help build an in-house NCIX video team, signed a 2-year non-compete clause, and continued to host videos for NCIX at a rate described by him as "very bargain-basement" for 2 years.